akiradeveloper/macro-of-inline/README.md

                         specifier, are to be macroized
 ```

+## Requirements

+- mcpp: A well-designed preprocessor.
+In Debian, `aptitude install mcpp`

 ## Limitation

-- In the target file, include directives are located at the head.
+- Include directives will be moved to the head of the file.
+Make sure this transformation is OK.
-- GCC-extension will be ignored (input file will be preprocessed with -U\_\_GNUC\_\_).
+- GCC-extensions are ignored (input file will be preprocessed with -U\_\_GNUC\_\_).
 This is a limitation of pycparser.

 ## Installation